CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-6/Readme.md

 ```

-__forward_event()__ _also provides us the flexibility of chosing, which all events are allowed to be propagate to outer state and which are not_
+__forward_event()__ _also provides us the flexibility of choosing, which all events are allowed to be propagate to outer state and which are not_

 ## 6.2 : Conclusion

-_In this chapter, we learnt how to forward the events from inner state to outer state selectively.
+_In this chapter, we learnt how to forward the events from an inner state to outer state selectively.
 We also know from the code that the same event could be handled twice, once in_ __Inner State__ _and then inside_ __Outer State__